WanEye/DITA-Index/README.md

 ## Output
 Log file that contains information about the routines that the program ran and the indexterms that the program added.

+## Note
+indexterm related tags that can contain <indexterm> are not supported.

 ## Generating the index